AzizSaleh/CodeIgniter-master-slave/README.md

 # How to use in models

+First your models have to extend `MY_Model` instead of `CI_Model`, without this this will not work.
+See the example `application/models/model_users.php` for usage.

 In the models you can specify usage by doing either of these methods:

 ```